mrnyby/i2wd-workshop/js-basics.md

 ## Functions

 Functions are used to break your programs into digestible chunks.
 Most functions take some set of variables as input and return another variable.
 Like in any language, functions are used to __abstract__ away complex code.
-For example, the `reverse()` function that called on an array let us reverse the order or an array without needing to understand how that really works.
+For example, the `reverse()` function that called on an array let us reverse the order or an array without needing to understand the inner workings.

 ```js
 function add(x, y) {